grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 ## Add a panel with tracing visualizations

-Once you have tracing data available in your Grafana instance, you can add tracing panels to your Grafana dashboards.
+Once you have tracing data available in your Grafana stack, you can add tracing panels to your Grafana dashboards.

 Using a dashboard variable, `traceID`, lets you create a query to show specific traces for a given trace ID.
-For more information about dashboard variables, see the [Variables documentation]({{< relref "../../../dashboards/variables" >}}).
+For more information about dashboard variables, refer to the [Variables documentation]({{< relref "../../../dashboards/variables" >}}).

 ### Before you begin